-The laboratory is a good place for microorganisms as many different products and objects pass through every day.
+The laboratory is a good place for microorganisms as many different medical laboratory consumables and objects pass through every day.
 When dust accumulates on the workbench, the samples handled during the pipetting process are likely to be interfered with.
 Therefore, it is essential to regularly clean these surfaces.
 Depending on the routine procedures performed there, different cleaning agents such as water, sterilizing soap, 70% alcohol, and sodium hypochlorite (bleach) are commonly used to clean the laboratory workbench.

 You may find that many lab activities result in solid or liquid particles suspended in gas or aerosol form.
 This is particularly the case when using exhaust pipettes.
 These aerosols have been identified as the primary contributors to pipetting contamination.
-For example, when using non-filtered tips, they can transfer to the universal pipette, leading to subsequent sample contamination.
+For example, when using non-filtered auto pipette tips, they can transfer to the universal pipette, leading to subsequent sample contamination.

 This occurs when the sample or its aerosol particles enter the body of the micropipette during the pipetting process.
 Therefore, you should follow certain steps to minimize this contamination risk:

 Always keep the universal pipette upright and store it in an upright position during the procedure.
 This prevents liquid leakage and contamination of the equipment.